harrysolovay/rescripts/README.md

 Your root rescript should be an array of other rescripts.
 Some rescripts take in options and/or other parameters.
 Some do not.
 Some contain functions that transform your webpack config.
 Some contain transformations for any combination of processes (`webpack`, `devServer` and `jest`).
 Consider the following:

-In this example, the root rescript refers to [@rescripts/rescript-env](https://github.com/rescripts/rescripts/blob/master/packages/rescripts/env).
+In this example, the root rescript makes reference to [@rescripts/rescript-env](https://github.com/rescripts/rescripts/blob/master/packages/rescripts/env).
 This rescript takes in no arguments, which means that it has to scan your project at every run.

 ```js
 module.exports = ['env']